eleanorfrajka/ifmeo/content/categories/data/_index.md

   image: ''
 ---

-Datasets produced by the IfM Experimental Oceanography group, the former IfM Regional Oceanography group and related projects.
+Datasets produced by the IfM Experimental Oceanography group, as well as Denmark Straits-related data from the former IfM Regional Oceanography group and related projects.
+All data are available in data centres especially [PANGAEA, searching for UniHH_CTD](https://www.pangaea.de/?q=keyword:%22UniHH_CTD%22).

 <hr/>